anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Truffle.md

           ...
         ```

-9. Look up your deployment on Palm block explorer
+9. Look up your deployment on the Palm network block explorer

     Go to https://explorer.palm-uat.xyz for testnet deployments and to https://explorer.palm.io for mainnet deployments and paste the address of your contract into the search bar.